SpektraSystems/Azure-Arc-for-Kubernetes/02-Getting-started-On-Prem-Kubernetes-Cluster.md

  7. You can chose to use any of the following methods -  Powershell through Visual Studio Code or throught direct Powershell terminal from the desktop for performing the remaining exercises

-In this exercise, you explored about how to check the already onboarded Hybrid compute servers.
-In next exercise, you will explore more on onboarding the Azure Arc/Hybrid compute on-prem servers to Azure Arc.
+In this exercise, you explored about how to WSL and Windows Powershell to check if Kubernetes cluster is running in Hyper-V. In the next exercise, you will explore on onboarding the Kubernetes Clusters to Azure Arc.